| History of Closing Credits StylesOnce the cliffhanger point of each episode of Sons

 The pictures below demonstrate how the adverts are supposed

+to appear.
 A large number of the episodes

 shown on UK Gold did include these advertising captions,